Early Childhood Education

 In most preschool settings, childcare workers are responsible for meeting children at the door, making them feel comfortable in their surroundings and introducing them to the daily activity. read more

 Early Childhood Education classes are hands-on, group driven courses.
 These classes will teach you how to prepare lesson plans, develop your creative side, recognize current children's issues and social development skills.
 Course work will also include effective discipline styles and how to adapt to multiple on-site situations.
 Classes will emphasize the importance of tolerance and understanding.
 As a childcare provider you will be working with a diverse population.
 There will be varying educational and social abilities in every child.
-Clear communication skills will be addressed so you can confidentially talk to parents, administration, as well as young children. read more
+Clear communication skills will be addressed so you can confidentially talk to parents, administration, and young children. read more